yaacov/tree-search-language/README.md

 // Parse a TSL phrase into a TSL tree. tree, err := tsl.ParseTSL("name in ('joe', 'jane') and grade not between 0 and 50")

-// Prepare a bson filter.
-filter, err = mongo.Walk(tree)
+// Prepare a MongoDB BSON document as a filter. filter, err = mongo.Walk(tree)

 // Run query.